-September, 1983, lightning flashed across the night sky, striking the ground below.
-The dry Boreal Forest was suddenly alive with fire!
+September 1983, lightning flashed across the night sky, striking the ground below.
+The dry boreal forest was suddenly alive with fire!
 The drought that had plagued Nopiming Provincial Park had created the perfect conditions for a massive forest fire.
 By the time the fire stopped burning it covered over 98 square miles of forest.

-One of the after effects of this fire was that it exposed the Canadian Shield rocks.
+One of the after-effects of this fire was that it exposed the Canadian Shield rocks.
 Previously most of the rock faces were hidden by the forest vegetation.
 These rocks, which come from the Precambrian era, were once part of an ancient mountain chain, which would have resembled the rocky mountains.
 It is estimated that the highest mountains would have reached 39,000 ft(12,000 m) tall.
 There is also evidence that this mountain range would have contained a lot of volcanic activity.

-Over time the mountains slowly eroded, eventually settling in to their present condition.
+Over time the mountains slowly eroded, eventually settling into their present condition.
 As the mountains eroded, their “roots” were pushed up from the ground.
-As a result the rocks that now form the surface of the Canadian Shield were once far below the Earth’s surface.
+As a result, the rocks that now form the surface of the Canadian Shield were once far below the Earth’s surface.

 It is theorized that the Canadian Shield was once part of an ancient continent called Arctica, which was formed about 2.5 billion years ago during the Neoarchean era (estimated 2.8 to 2.5 billion years ago).
 This ancient continent eventually moved further north and is now situated in the Arctic around the current North Pole.
 Parts of the continent split into multiple different islands including Greenland, Laurentia, and Scotland while the rest was submerged beneath the Arctic ocean.

 Within Manitoba’s Nopiming Provincial Park there is a short hiking trail called Walking on Ancient Mountains (which this blog post was inspired by), that goes through the Boreal Forest and then climbs up the remains of these Ancient Mountains.
-It provides a fantastic glimpse into the distance past as well as a look at the geology of this area.
+It provides a fantastic glimpse into the distant past as well as a look at the geology of this area.

 Upon reaching the top of the trail, it continues in a small loop around the summit.
-To the east you can see what appears to be a never ending forest, and to the west lies Tooth Lake.
+To the east, you can see what appears to be a never-ending forest, and to the west lies Tooth Lake.

 From here you can inspect the size and shape of the distant rock hills.
-You will notice that this one, and the others around it appear smooth on one side, and rough on the other.
+You will notice that this one and the others around it appear smooth on one side, and rough on the other.
 A keen observer will notice that the rough side always faces the same direction.

 Approximately 13,000 years ago, this entire area was covered by a giant glacial sheet of ice, which would have approached 2 kilometres in height.
-As the glacial ice moved, it slid smoothly up one side of the rock hills, and caused the other side to crumble.
+As the glacial ice moved, it slid smoothly up one side of the rock hills and caused the other side to crumble.
 This information reveals which direction the glacial ice moved.
-Here, you can see that it moved from north-east to south-west.
-The name for rock formations formed through this process is roche moutonée which comes from the french term “sheep’s back”.
+Here, you can see that it moved from northeast to southwest.
+The name for rock formations formed through this process is roche moutonée which comes from the French term “sheep’s back”.